hogbergmarkus/4-paws/README.md

 Thank you to, David Calikes at Code Institute, for great moral support and encouragement.

+Thank you to my mentor, Jack Wachira, for giving insights and advice.

 Icons used were taken from [Font Awesome](https://fontawesome.com/)

 Favicon was created using [favicon.io](https://favicon.io/)